-alif is a large-scale music theatre / concert installation project, developed in collaboration with samir odeh-tamimi, jeremias schwarzer and chiharu shiota. alif further involves salome kammer, zafraan ensemble and folkert uhde.
+alif is a large-scale music theatre / concert installation project, developed in collaboration with samir odeh-tamimi, jeremias schwarzer and chiharu shiota. alif features salome kammer, zafraan ensemble and folkert uhde.

 staged in a spatial setting developed by folkert uhde, the music is interwoven with a room-spanning installation by visual artist chiharu shiota. shiota’s installation consists of a vast network of transparent tubes through which a red liquid is pumped in polymetric rhythmic cycles. the installation’s layout shifts over time, with musicians altering their positions within the setting. enhanced by audio and video amplifications, aural and visual aspects of this specific grouping of installation and music form an integrated temporal and spatial entity.

-at the berlin premiere, the audience entered the room through a tunnel below radialsystem, to find itself climbing into a diving bell-like situation. within the room different areas and viewpoints could be chosen, allowing for changing perspectives over time.
+at the berlin premiere, the audience entered the room through a tunnel below radialsystem, to find itself ascending to a diving bell-like environment. within the room different areas and viewpoints could be explored, changing perspectives over time.

 compositions: samir odeh-tamimi, stefan goldmann (world premieres)

 recorder, conductor: jeremias schwarzer

 live electronics: stefan goldmann